tuchk4/apop/recipes/deep-objects.md

-# Apply actions to deep Objects
+# Apply actions to Deep Objects

-For apply action to Deep Objects use \`op/recursive\`.
-Example:
+If you work with nested arrays.
+You can apply `op.recursive` for deep parsing Object.

 ```js
 import op from 'op';